Holly's Heroes: episode guide

 Episode 9

-NZ: June 04, 2005
+New Zealand: June 04, 2005

-Aus: July 29, 2005
+Australia: July 29, 2005

-As the Rams' annual movie marathon looms, Nick's aggressiveness threatens his friendship with Holly, whilst Jacinta is annoyed at Joel's sudden interest in her best friend.
+As the Rams' annual movie marathon fundraiser looms, Nick's aggressiveness threatens his friendship with Holly, whilst Jacinta is annoyed at Joel's sudden interest in her best friend.
 Rejected by Nick, Holly is shocked to discover a nice side to Joel, but when Trish announces that Johnno and Ralph are running a scam, the old hostilities flare and once again it's the Rams against the Outlaws.

-With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, John Williams as Parker, Dwayne Abeyesekera as Singh, Sweeney Young as Charlie Mccorkindale, Anthony Littlechild as Dominic Bacon
+With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, John Williams as Parker, Dwayne Abeyesekera as Singh, Sweeney Young as Charlie McCorkindale, Anthony Littlechild as Dominic Bacon

 The Away Game